Available with Production Mapping license.

 - Start ArcMap.

-- If necessary, load data in the map.
+- Load data in the map if necessary.

 - On the main menu, click Customize > Toolbars > Production Editing.